MMqd/tetris/README.md

 * get the user's path
 * pass flags to the program

-**Note:** that it is overwriting the screen and not clearing, to clear a character instead of ovewriting it needs to be overwritten with a space.
+**Note:** that the screen is overwritten and not cleared, to clear a character instead of ovewriting the character needs to be overwritten with a space.